 While going through these (awesome) chamber podcasts, I noticed a few little things that not everyone did that I would do differently.

 - Invest in a microphone.
-I have unsubscribed from several national org’s podcasts because I didn’t like the sound quality (whether it was their or consistently their guests).
+I have unsubscribed from several national org’s podcasts because I didn’t like the sound quality (whether it was the host or consistently their guests).

 - Have a podcast webpage that explains what it is, promotes your sponsor (or sponsorship opportunity), and embeds or links to all of your podcasts somehow.
 Kind of like a blog home feed.